ThoughtWorks-SEA/developer-training/docs/frontend/react-state-with-class.md

 this.state = Object.assign(this.state, { value: this.state.value + 1 });
 ```

-This means, in the newly created `state` object, only the `name` property is overwritten with the new value provided in the `setState` API.
-If the `state` object contains any other properties, those are remain unchanged.
+This means, in the newly created `state` object, only the `value` property is overwritten with the new value provided in the `setState` API.
+If the `state` object contains any other properties, those will remain unchanged.

 ### `setState` API is asynchronous